raymondoyondi/Gridify/README.md

 - **Edge Analytics**: DuckDB-WASM runs filter/sort/aggregation locally in the browser web worker, off the backend cluster
 - **Efficient Data Handling**: Arrow zero-copy hand-off from DuckDB to the UI/LLM — no Pandas serialization boundary in the dashboard backend
 - **In-Memory Analytics**: DuckDB for sub-second query times
-- **Hybrid RAG**: ONNX Runtime Web performs in-browser semantic pre-filtering before cloud Chroma lookup, with a deterministic hashing fallback
+- **Hybrid RAG**: ONNX Runtime Web in a dedicated Web Worker performs in-browser semantic pre-filtering before cloud Chroma lookup, with a deterministic hashing fallback

 ### Production Ready
 - **CI/CD**: GitHub Actions with automated testing and deployment